aklavo/my-dotfiles/README.md

 Starting from a fresh install of Ubuntu these are the necessary steps and commands to setup my development enviorment.

 ### 1. Basic Installs
 Everything is a file!
 Anytime I install something I'm merely copying files from a remote location onto my local machine via a command in my terminal.
 The first two software packages I'll need are `git` and `curl`.
 These packages include commands necessary for me to install additional packages later.
+The `-y` option automatically answer `yes`  upon the *Do you want to continue [y/N]?* confirmation dialog.
 To install these packages run:
 ```
 sudo apt install -y git curl